 - Higher quality spirits are aged for a longer period of time and have a price tag to reflect this extra mellowing time.
 For instance, a 50-year-old scotch will be more expensive than a 10-year-old scotch.

-Trivia Time: The workers who build and repair barrels are called coopers.
+The workers who build and repair barrels are called coopers.
 Some distilleries have their own cooperage to make their barrels while others use the services of a business dedicated to building barrels.

 What Effect Aging Has on Liquor